spectral-compute/scale-docs/docs/manual/language-extensions.md

 this function.
 Those cases will be compiled with the "fast path", while all others will be compiled to the "slow path".
 The `if` statement will never compile to an actual conditional.

+Since there are no guarantees that the optimiser is able to prove the condition, the program must produce identical outputs from either path, or the behaviour is undefined.

 This feature differs from the standard c++17 `if constexpr` in that it is not required that the input boolean be `constexpr`. `__builtin_provable()`